Jack-Culcasi/rent_webapp/README.md

 The application restricts certain actions, such as booking a car for a past date, creating overlapping bookings, or adding two cars with the same plate.

 ## Developing
-The application has been made using python's framework Flask, some JavaScript is used to make sorting lists and pop-up messages, the HTML and CSS used are a modified template and style from https://html5up.net/.
+The application has been made using python's framework Flask and SQLAlchemy, some JavaScript is used to make sorting lists and pop-up messages, the HTML and CSS used are a modified template and style from https://html5up.net/.